Heat Trades Daequan Cook and Pick No. 18 to OKC for Pick No. 32

 For Miami, this is a straight salary dump.
 The Heat not only jettisons the $2,169,857 on Cook’s contract for next season, but also the $1,237,500 salary it would have been obligated to pay the No. 18 selection in Thursday’s draft.
 In total, the Heat saves $3,407,357.

 Still, one has to question this move.
 If the Heat is successful in its bid to add three max contract free agents, draft picks will be a vital means to surround them with talent.
-Miami may have been better served swapping the pick for a 2011 first rounder.
-Cook’s $2.1 million salary could presumably have been rather easily be shed, if the need arises, by offering a potential suitor up to the $3.0 million limit to take him.
+Miami may have been better served utilizing the pick on Eric Bledsoe, if he is to be available, or swapping the pick for a 2011 first rounder if not.
+Cook’s $2.1 million salary could presumably have been rather easily be shed, if the need arose, by offering a potential suitor up to the $3.0 million limit to take him.
 How many unprofitable smaller-market teams could realistically pass up the opportunity to add backcourt depth in the form of a young and developing Three-Point Shootout champion not only free of charge, but at a $830k profit?

 Miami does, however, receive something of value from Oklahoma City.
 Second round picks are not assured guaranteed contracts, and therefore do not immediately count against the cap.
 The Heat could utilize its entire cap space elsewhere, and thereafter circle back to such picks utilizing the minimum salary exception.
 Having a pick at the top of the second round could provide a quality talent at no cost against the cap.

 The Heat now holds four second round picks in tomorrow’s draft – the 32nd, 41st, 42nd and 48th.
 It is certainly possible Riley could use some combination to trade right back up into the first round.